Buster – An advanced tool for Email Reconnaissance

 Example 3: Generate emails that match the pattern and checks if they exist or not

 buster -e j********9@g****.com -f john -l doe -b ****1989

 Buster also generates the email address according to the patterns provided in the input query.
 So in the below screenshot 8 Possible emails can be generated.

-Example 4: Generate a company email and returns info associated with it
+Example 4: Generate a company email address and return the info associated with it

 buster -f john -l doe -c geeksforgeeks.org

 Buster allows generating email addresses using the company domain, in this example the user is john doe, and the company is geeksforgeeks.org.

 Example 5 : Generating Valid Usernames

 buster -f gaurav -m gdg -l gandal -b 14052001

 Buster allows generating usernames by taking some common inputs like first name, middle name, last name, and birthdate.